 - Aerospace safety—University of Southern Queensland’s Centre for Astrophysics and the German Space Agency (DLR) have a long standing partnership which is helping to address the challenge of space debris.

-- Alternative energy from microalgae—The University of Queensland’s Centre for Solar Biotechnology is harnessing the power of the sun using microalgae systems.
+- Alternative energy from microalgae—The University of Queensland’s Centre for Solar Biotechnology is about harnessing the power of the sun using microalgae systems.
 The Centre has been developed in partnership with the Queensland Government, Siemens (Germany), Bielefeld University (Germany), the Karlsruhe Institute of Technology (Germany), KBR Inc (USA), Neste Oil Corp (Finland), and Cement Australia.

-- Antibiotic resistant drugs—The Fraunhofer International Consortium for Anti-Infective Research (iCAIR®) includes Queensland’s Institute for Glycomics, Griffith University partnered with Fraunhofer Institute for Toxicology and Experimental Medicine (ITEM) and the Hannover Medical School to develop solutions for antibiotic resistant drugs.
+- Antibiotic resistant drugs—The Fraunhofer International Consortium for Anti-Infective Research (iCAIR®) includes Queensland’s Institute for Glycomics Griffith University partnered with Fraunhofer Institute for Toxicology and Experimental Medicine (ITEM) and the Hannover Medical School to develop solutions for antibiotic resistant drugs.

-- Microbiological water quality—CSIRO Land and Water’s Environmental Contaminant Mitigation and Technologies Program based in Queensland, has formed the German Australian Joint Cooperation for Water Micro-Biology with Technologiezentrum Wasser (TZW, German Water Centre) funded under the BMBF Asia-Pacific Research Area (APRA) programme
+- Microbiological water quality—CSIRO Land and Water’s Environmental Contaminant Mitigation and Technologies Program based in Queensland, has formed the German Australian Joint Cooperation for Water Micro-Biology with Technologiezentrum Wasser (TZW, German Water Centre) funded under the BMBF Asia-Pacific Research Area (APRA) programme.

-- Painkillers—The University of Queensland’s Centre for Integrated Preclinical Drug Development (CIPDD) has a strong history of collaboration with German pharmaceutical giant Boehringer Ingelheim International in cutting-edge pain research
+- Painkillers—The University of Queensland’s Centre for Integrated Preclinical Drug Development (CIPDD) has a strong history of collaboration with German pharmaceutical giant Boehringer Ingelheim International in cutting-edge pain research.

 - Tuberculosis vaccine strengthening—JCU’s Australian Institute for Tropical Health and Medicine and Max Planck Institute for Infection Biology have a shared interest in overcoming multi-drug resistant strains of TB.